-The HSA and HRA Medical Options use the Blue Cross and Blue Shield of Texas (BCBSTX) PPO Plan Network.
+The HSA and HRA Options use the Blue Cross and Blue Shield of Texas (BCBSTX) PPO Plan Network.
 A Network is a group of doctors, hospitals, and other facilities that contract with medical plan administrators (like BCBSTX) to offer discounted rates to their participants.

 Providers can leave or join a Network at any time, so be sure there are several doctors and hospitals that you're comfortable using in the Network you choose.
 You cannot switch medical options within a Plan Year simply because your doctor or preferred health care facility leaves your Network.
+BCBSTX maintains and periodically updates a list of Network providers and facilities.